Tyson Foods: Price manipulation

-In 2016, Maplevale sued Tyson and other poultry producers for alleged price fixing.
-Since the original filing, numerous other customers and consumers have filed similar lawsuits, which are consolidated in the Northern District of Illinois.
-The companies were accused of working together to restrict the supply of chickens and to manipulate chicken prices; these activities allegedly started in 2008.
+In 2016, Maplevale Farms sued Tyson and 13 other poultry producers for alleged price fixing.
+In 2017, Tyson was cleared by the Securities and Exchanges Commission (SEC) following their investigation.
+In 2018, food distributors Sysco Corp and US Foods Holding Corp filed similar lawsuits, followed by Walmart in 2019.
+The companies were accused of working together to restrict the supply of chickens and manipulate prices allegedly starting in 2008.
 Tyson has denied the allegations, with a spokesperson calling them "baseless."

-In 2018, a class-action lawsuit was filed against Tyson, along with other major pork producers including Hormel Foods, JBS, Seaboard, and Smithfield Foods, accusing the companies of conspiring to artificially raise the price of pork via the tech platform Agri Stats, thereby forcing consumers and restaurants to pay inflated prices for pork products.
+In 2018, a class-action lawsuit was filed against Tyson and seven other major pork producers including Hormel Foods, JBS, Seaboard, and Smithfield Foods, accusing the companies of conspiring to artificially raise the price of pork via the tech platform Agri Stats.
 In October 2025, Tyson agreed to pay $85 million to settle the lawsuit.

 In June 2020, Tyson announced it was cooperating with the U.S. Department of Justice (DOJ) in relation to price fixing and bid rigging in the poultry industry.
-Tyson was cooperating under a leniency program whereby it would avoid criminal prosecution by providing aid to DOJ investigators.
-Just prior to the announcement, four poultry industry executives were indicted for conspiracy to engage in price fixing.
-In October 2020, Pilgrim's Pride agreed to a plea agreement and a settlement of $110 million.
+Tyson was cooperating under a leniency program to avoid criminal prosecution by providing aid to DOJ investigators.
+Prior to the announcement, four poultry industry executives were indicted for conspiracy to engage in price fixing.
 In March 2021, Tyson agreed to pay $221.5 million to poultry buyers to settle the price-fixing claims.

-In 2024, McDonald's Corporation sued JBS, National Beef, Cargill, and Tyson, along with their subsidiaries, for alleged price fixing.
+In 2024, McDonald's sued JBS, National Beef, Cargill and Tyson, along with their subsidiaries, for alleged price fixing.
+In 2026, both Cargill and Tyson settled, agreeing to pay $87.5 million.